Ayza69420/Pygame-editor/README.md

 Made to help you create UI using pygame in python, gonna add way more to this project.

 Mainly based on your keyboard, as everything is based on hotkeys.
-However, you need your mouse to scale rects and move things around.
+However, you need your mouse to scale and move objects around.

 # How to use